code23/markko-nextjs-sdk/README.md

 - `data`: Object containing the login data
 - Returns: Promise with the API response

+#### `resetPasswordLinkRequest(email: string)`

+Request a password reset link for a user.

+- `email`: The email address of the user
+- Returns: Promise with the API response

+#### `updatePassword(data: Record<string, any>)`

+Update a user's password.

+- `data`: Object containing the new password, password confirmation and the reset token (email, password, password_confirmation, token)
+- Returns: Promise with the API response

 ### Blog Posts

 #### `listPosts(params = {})`